How to Grow Foxgloves, a Cottage Garden Favorite

 How to Divide Foxgloves

 Foxglove should be divided in the fall.
 Using a garden fork, carefully dig up a clump of plants.
 Cut away any dead or diseased leaves and roots.
-Gently pull the clump apart into several pieces and replant the divisions at least 12 inches apart.
+Gently pull the clump apart into several pieces.
+Make sure that each division has both foliage and roots.
+Replant the divisions at least 12 inches apart.
 The plants will bloom the following spring.

 How to Grow Foxgloves From Seed